sawyerwatts/Checklists/app.md

 - Is the module's API small and clear?
 - Dependency analysis: what does this module depend on and what modules depend on this module?
+- When in doubt, organize code by feature (and not by execution flow or flowcharts).
+- If a module could be sliced several ways (such as horizontal vs vertical architectures), try to slice based off the design decision that will change more frequently (so slice vertically as business logic will change much more frequently than DB providers and data stores).

 ## Specifics